sljur/Super_Scouts/project_documentation/deliverable_2_requirements.md

 ## 7. User stories
-### Group Creation
+### Group Creation:
 - As a group leader I want to be able to create groups so that people in my group can join.
 - As a group member I want to be able to join a group created by my leader so that I can keep up on group activities

-### Calendar
+### Calendar: Moderatly Important Estimated Time: 2 weeks

- - As a group leader I want to be able to input events so members know when to meet.
-Priority Level: Estimated Time:<br>
+ - As a group leader I want to be able to input events so members know when to meet. <br>
  - As a group member, I want to be able to check what events are upcoming so I can organize my schedule.
-Priority Level:<br>
+Priority Level:Estimated Time:<br>

 ## 8. Issue Tracker